Edmure Tully by Amok©

-King Robb Stark returns to Riverrun from the Westerlands.
+Robb Stark, King of the Trident, returns to Riverrun from the westerlands.
 While Robb publicly praises Edmure in the Great Hall of Riverrun for Stone Mill, the king and Ser Brynden Tully berate Edmure in private for disrupting Robb's plan.
 According to them, Edmure, in defending the crossing, unknowingly thwarted Robb's plans.
-Robb argues he wanted Tywin to cross the river and then be trapped in the Westerlands by the Stark and Frey cavalry there.
+Robb argues he wanted Tywin to cross the river and then be trapped in the westerlands by the Stark and Frey cavalry there.
 However, Robb did not reveal this plan to Edmure beforehand.
 By pushing Tywin's army back, Edmure inflicted enough of a delay for messengers from Bitterbridge to reach Tywin with word of what was happening to the south, allowing Tywin to turn his army around and aid the Tyrells and his grandson, King Joffrey Baratheon, in the Battle of the Blackwater.

 Edmure succeeds his father as Lord of Riverrun when Lord Hoster dies.
 He fails to ignite Hoster's funeral boat with fire arrows, although Brynden succeeds in doing so.

 To make amends for his actions at the crossing, Edmure agrees to marry a daughter of Lord Walder Frey at the Twins, as Walder is angered that Robb broke an oath and married Jeyne Westerling instead of one of Walder's daughters.
 Edmure had thought that Walder would offer him an ugly or half-witted girl just to spite him and Robb, but the girl chosen for him, Roslin, turns out to be beautiful.
-Shortly after Edmure and Roslin leave to consummate the marriage, the Freys and Boltons attack the guests.
+Shortly after Edmure and Roslin leave to consummate the marriage in the bedding custom, the Freys and Boltons attack the guests.
 When Edmure wakes, his sister, Catelyn, and his nephew, King Robb, have been murdered with numerous others.
-Edmure is held prisoner by his new father-in-law, Walder Frey.
+Edmure and some of his friends, Patrek Mallister and Marq Piper, are held prisoner by Edmure's new father-in-law, Walder Frey.